QasimTalkin/juliarDocs/docs/Opening Files.md

 Juliar uses a simple command to open files: fileOpen().
 A simple example:

-string x = fileOpen("./test.jrl");
+string x = fileOpen("./test.jlr");

-This will open up the file `test.jrl` and store all the contents into the string x.
+This will open up the file `test.jlr` and store all the contents into the string x.
 Then you can do whatever you want with the string x.

 ## __getByteFromString